The Viking 74 has had its world premiere at the 2024 Fort Lauderdale Boat Show, turning heads with its clean design and impressive performance stats.

 The flybridge is more than the 74's upper helm station; it's also a living space lined with seating.
 The newly added backrests allow you to sit facing aft or forward; it's a lovely perch as you charge along the waves.
 Integrated beneath these seats, you'll find another huge freezer, offering plentiful cooling space for all your needs whether you're storing food for humans or fish.

-The flybridge can be made into a fully enclosed sky lounge on the Enclosed Bridge version.
+The flybridge can be made into a fully enclosed lounge on the Enclosed Bridge version.
 This extends the interior space, with an enclosed helm and an aft saloon seating area.
+The Enclosed Bridge can also be built with a Sky Bridge, essentially a smaller version of an open flybridge.

 Let’s not forget the tuna tower, accessible via ladders leading to the very top.
 From there, you can spot from an elevated vantage point or even drive the boat, and you'll feel the benefit of the stability provided by the fitted Seakeeper.